The Great Escape: Visit Baton Rouge - [225]

 Why We Love

 Known best for food and football, Baton Rouge is a jewel or perhaps better described as a pearl in an oyster.
 Thanks to the city’s talented musicians, food scene, and rich history, Baton Rouge is a hot spot for summer travel this year.
-The 5th Annual Soul Food Festival will kick off on May 14th and 15th with live music on the riverfront and a soul food cooking competition,serving up regional favorites from Louisiana, Texas, Mississippi, Alabama, Georgia and Florida.
+The 5th Annual Soul Food Festival will kick off on May 14 and 15, with live music on the riverfront and a soul food cooking competition, serving up regional favorites from Louisiana, Texas, Mississippi, Alabama, Georgia and Florida.

 A Must Do

 A great day trip is downtown Baton Rouge.
 Visit the U.S.S.
-Kidd, the veteran battleship-turned-museum features naval history exhibits, ship models & memorials.
+Kidd.
+The veteran battleship-turned-museum features naval history exhibits, ship models & memorials.
 Then head south on River Road to Louisiana’s Old State Capitol, constructed between 1847 and 1852, located on a bluff overlooking the Mississippi River.
 From the outside, the building has the appearance of a medieval fortress.
-The interior is stunning with a beautiful display of stained glass in the main gallery.
+The interior is stunning, highlighted by a beautiful display of stained glass in the main gallery.
 Don’t forget to grab a signature cocktail from Three Roll Estate up the road on St. Philips Street, one of the nation’s only single estate distilleries.
 Hungry?
-There are plenty of options, a town favorite for twenty five years is The Chimes near LSU known for their delicious southern cuisine and lively ambience.
+There are plenty of options, including a town favorite for 25 years: The Chimes near LSU.
+It’s known for its delicious southern cuisine and lively ambience.